-In accordance with Section 204 of the Companies Act, 2013 and Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014, Shri P V Subramanian, Practicing Company Secretaries, was appointed as Secretarial Auditors to conduct the Secretarial Audit of the Company for the financial year 2022-23.
+In accordance with Section 204 of the Companies Act, 2013 and Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014, Shri P V Subramanian, Practicing Company Secretaries, was appointed as Secretarial Auditors to conduct the Secretarial Audit of the Company for the financial year 2023-24.
 The Report of Secretarial Auditor is annexed as "Annexure - 2" to this report.
-The report does not contain any qualification, reservations, adverse remarks or disclosures.
+The report does not contain any qualification, reservations, adverse remarks or disclaimers.

-⇒ Directors' Responsibility Statement pursuant to Section 134(5) of The Companies Act, 2013 accounts for the year ended March 31, 2023 are in conformity with the requirements of the Companies Act, 2013 and they believe that the financial statements reflect fairly the form and substance of transactions carried out during the year and reasonably present the Company's financial condition and results of operations.
+Directors' Responsibility Statement pursuant to Section 134(5) of The Companies Act, 2013

+Your Directors would like to inform that the audited accounts for the year ended March 31, 2024 are in conformity with the requirements of the Companies Act, 2013 and they believe that the financial statements reflect fairly the form and substance of transactions carried out during the year and reasonably present the Company's financial condition and results of operations.